Kixunil/same/README.md

 About
 -----

-This crate provides mainly the trait `Some` which can be used on *shared* reference types. (`&T`, `Rc`, `Arc`).
+This crate provides mainly the trait `Same` which can be used on *shared* reference types. (`&T`, `Rc`, `Arc`).
 It enables the users to test identity of objects.
 It's analogous to `PartialEq`, which tests *equality* instead.